KyloIO/kylo-docs/how-to-guides/NiFiKyloProvenanceReportingTask.rst

 Reporting Task Creation
 -----------------------
-When Kylo starts up it will attempt to auto create the controller service and reporting task in NiFi that is needed to communicate with Kylo.
-If this process doesn't work or if you want more control you can manually create it following the steps below.
+When Kylo starts up, it will attempt to auto create the controller service and reporting task in NiFi that is needed to communicate with Kylo.
+If this process doesn't work, or if you want more control, you can manually create it following the steps below.

 Manual Setup
 ~~~~~~~~~~~~